Getting a Bulletproof Desktop Environment with Vagrant and VirtualBox

 EOF

-7. The Missing Display Manager Symlink
+9. The Critical Display Manager Symlink and Startup

-ln -sf /usr/lib/systemd/system/lightdm.service /etc/systemd/system/display-manager.service
+ln -sf /lib/systemd/system/lightdm.service /etc/systemd/system/display-manager.service

 Package Management Gotchas